Table of Contents (click to expand)

 Luminol in action.

-When luminol mixed with a little hydrogen peroxide comes in contact with hemoglobin, or rather, the heme in the hemoglobin, a blue hue is generated.
+When luminol mixed with a little hydrogen peroxide comes in contact with hemoglobin (the molecule in RBCs that transport oxygen and give your blood a red color), or rather, the heme in the hemoglobin, a blue hue is generated.

-It isn’t easy to visualize this light if the ambient light is bright and is therefore best seen in dark conditions.
+The best conditions to see this blue hue is in the dark because the light is quite faint.
 The light is emitted as long as the reaction keeps going, so multiple sprays of luminol may be required.

 Luminol is a good detector of blood.
 According to one estimate, it can help detect 1 micro liter of blood in 1 liter of a solution!
 For comparison, a single drop of blood is 50 micro liters!